xmos/lib_mic_array/README.rst

 Related application notes
 .........................

+The following application notes use this library:

+AN000248 - Using lib_xua with lib_mic_array

-See the `demos/` subdirectory for simple examples.
-Also, `sln_voice` uses this library extensively and contains multiple examples both bare-metal and under the RTOS.
-See https://github.com/xmos/sln_voice/tree/develop/examples.
+See the `examples/` subdirectory for simple usage examples.

+The examples in `sln_voice <https://github.com/xmos/sln_voice/tree/develop/examples>`_ use this library extensively and contain multiple examples for both bare-metal and under FreeRTOS.

+The `XVF3800 <https://www.xmos.com/xvf3800>`_ VocalFusion voice processor products also use this library.